InhiblabCore/vue-hooks-plus/packages/hooks/src/useRequest/docs/refreshDeps/index.en-US.md

 :::tip remark

-When the automatic mode `manual` is not `true` and refreshDeps  will take effect.
+When the automatic, mode `manual` is not `true` and refreshDeps  will take effect.

 :::